parafoxia/len8/README.md

 len8 supports toml configuration files, by default `pyproject.toml` in your project root will be used.
 You may specify a different configuration file via the `--config` cli flag.

+#### Available configuration options:
+- `include`: An array of files/directories len8 should check.
+- `exclude`: An array of files/directories to exclude from checking.
+- `code-length`: The maximum line length for code.
+- `docs-length`: The maximum line length for comments and documentation.
+- `strict`: Whether or not len8 should raise an exception if lines are too long.

 ```toml
 [tool.len8]